-The inspector was satisfied that residents will be supported and assisted to communicate in accordance with residents' needs and preferences.
+The inspector was satisfied that residents will be supported and assisted to communicate in accordance with their needs and preferences.

 Residents' communication needs will be identified in the personal planning documentation and supports put in place where needed.
-The person in charge and the team leader discussed various strategies that may be used including pictorial sequencing and social stories.
-Residents will also have access to the services of a speech and language therapist if required.
+The person in charge and the team leader discussed various strategies that may be used including the use of pictures and social stories.